Learning Ukulele with Curt

 Here are the common fingering notations I've encounter over the course of my studying ukulele and guitar.

-Fingering for chords is typically expressed using Arabic numbers 1, 2, 3, 4, and T for Thumb.
+Fingering for chords and single notes for the fretting hand are typically expressed using Arabic numbers 1, 2, 3, 4, and T for Thumb.

 cartoon_hand_LH_with_numbers

-For the plucking hand, in fingerstyle, the Spanish, Latin classical names and what are commonly used, with English names shown below:
+For the plucking hand, in fingerstyle, the Spanish, traditional classical names and what are commonly used, with English names shown below or you native language names:

 • Thumb ( t ), not really a finger but a digit.
 In classical guitar notation this is Pulgar, Pollex (p)